yan-michael/chexnetwork/README.md

-# CheXNet implementation in PyTorch
+# DualCheXNet: A View-Specific Approach to Chest Pathology Classification with Uncertainty Labels

+***This was adapted from zoogzog/chexpert***

 Yet another PyTorch implementation of the [CheXNet](https://arxiv.org/abs/1711.05225) algorithm for pathology detection in frontal chest X-ray images.
 This implementation is based on approach presented [here](https://github.com/arnoweng/CheXNet).
 Ten-crops technique is used to transform images at the testing stage to get better accuracy.

-The highest accuracy evaluated with AUROC was 0.8508 (see the model m-25012018-123527 in the models directory).
-The same training (70%), validation (10%) and testing (20%) datasets were used as in [this](https://github.com/arnoweng/CheXNet) implementation.
+The highest accuracy evaluated with AUROC was 0.847 Training (70%), validation (20%) and testing (10%) datasets were used in this implementation.

 ![alt text](test/heatmap.png)